logicalmechanism/Sequential-NFT-Generator/README.md

 }
 ```

-The start json holds the minter pkh and the cut off for the starter NFT policy.
+The start json file holds the minter pkh and the cut off for the starter NFT policy.
 If the build and network speed is slow then a larger cutOff may be required to ensure that the transactions does hit the chain in time before the starter policy is locked.
 The last starter token fields are auto-filled with the complete build script.
 After the build scripts complets, it will output a hash of the build that can be used to cross-checking builds.

 The test scripts are found in the scripts folder.
 They are numbered for the order.
 The scripts require a live and fully sync testnet node.
 Change the testnet.magic file contents to match which ever network you would want to point too.
 The scripts do assume some wallets that are not included in this repo.
 Please create the wallets with the cli and use the faucet to receive test funds.
 There is a seller, buyer, collat, and reference wallet.
 Enterprise or stake wallets may be used.

 The zeroth step is creating script references.
 This is essential.
-The seller will send ADA to the reference wallet, two utxos that hold the lock and mint scripts.
+The seller will send ADA to the reference wallet as two utxos that hold the lock and mint script references.
 The first step is minting the starter NFT and prepping with the lock contract with it in one transaction.
-The policy script is designed to lock in a short time frame to help ensure that the starter token is truly an NFT.
-The third step is minting an NFT and sending it to some address.
+The policy script is designed to lock in a short time frame to help ensure that the starter token is an NFT.
+If two starter NFTs are produced then a double mint attack can occur so initializing this contract with an NFT is very important.
+The third step is minting an NFT and sending it the buyer address.
 The script will auto increment the datum files for a nice automated process.
-The fourth step is burning some NFT.
-This requires sending the locked utxo back to the lock contract with the same datum.
-This will allow any NFT on the policy to be burned.
+The output address may be anything upon minting.
+The fourth step, if required, is burning one of the NFTs.
+This requires sending the locked utxo back to the lock contract with the same datum while performing the burn.
+This will allow any NFT on the policy to be burned at anytime by anyone holder the NFT.

 ## Example